newhannes/in-the-datas-own-words/content/posts/fiscal-extemes.md

 #### Introduction

 The national debt is not a very approachable topic for most Americans.
 Thanksgiving political discussions would be about as dry as the holdiday's talisman dish (turkey is just not good folks) if family members only debated the accumulation of gross national debt in our nation's history.
 While the reasons behind this accumulation are more likely to cause sparks, to the average discusser the impact of $36 trillion in debt is less interesting fare.
+Apparently, a majority of voters are concerned about the debt, with the Peterson Institute [finding](https://www.pgpf.org/press/2025-04-fci-press-release/) 75 percent of voters think addressing the debt should be a top-three priority for the president and Congress.
+I have some doubts on this conviction however and am going to continue with this blog post.

 There are multiple reasons for why the national debt is not as charged of an issue as immigration, abortion, higher education, or welfare.
 I will attempt to address some of these reasons in this forthcoming series on our nation's fiscal extremes.
 This first post will address two reasons I believe the topic isn't as debated as it should be.
 First, people do not have a reference level for what $36 trillion in debt means.
 Second, people do not understand that this debt is the result of a trajectory -- and a trajectory that worsens as we look into the future.
 The following sections will explore the historical and projected data for three metrics: deficits, gross national debt, and gross debt as a percentage of our nation's economy.

 #### Deficits